French-born film artist Prouvost wins 2013 Turner Prize

 The ceremony was held in Londonderry, Northern Ireland, the first time the prize has been awarded outside England.
 Prouvost told reporters she felt Britain was her "adopted" home because "this is the country that let me grow".

-The Turner winner gets 25,000 pounds ($40,900), with 5,000 pounds for each of the three runners-up - Scottish conceptual artist David Shrigley, London-born painter Lynette Yiadom-Boakye and Berlin-based English artist Tino Sehgal, who specialises in creating encounters between visitors to galleries and people he enlists to talk to them.
+The Turner winner gets 25,000 pounds, with 5,000 pounds for each of the three runners-up - Scottish conceptual artist David Shrigley, London-born painter Lynette Yiadom-Boakye and Berlin-based English artist Tino Sehgal, who specialises in creating encounters between visitors to galleries and people he enlists to talk to them.

 Prouvost is known for films and installations with complex story lines and sometimes surreal interruptions, images and choppy editing.
 "I was not allowed to watch TV when I was little so I became obsessed with it.
 I'm catching up," she said.